mkv25-games/space-mkv25/README.md

 ## Done

+- Add a Settings page to the router
+- Implement build automation, and document commands in README
 - Set up basic Electron wrapper
 - Set up basic Vue application with Routing
 - Build a full page interactive application